Bluetooth 5, Refined for the IoT

 Forward Error Correction and Pattern Mapper

-LE Coded PHY TX and RX packet processing
+LE Coded PHY TX and RX Packet Processing

 The FEC block converts each input bit to two output bits by convolutional error correction encoder as shown below, which means the number of bits transmitted is duplicated when FEC is applied to the packet.

-Pattern Mapper output options
+Pattern Mapper Output Options

 |Input from FEC Encoder||Output S=2||Output S=8|

 When using S=2, wireless range is roughly doubled with S=8 quadrupled.
 The downside of the increased range is the burden on the payload created by the added bits required by the FEC algorithm.
-In effect, with S=2 there is no change (P=1) but with S=8 each bit from the FEC encoder will produce four output bits (P=4).
+In effect, with S=2 there is no change (P=1) but with S=8, each bit from the FEC encoder will produce four output bits (P=4).
 Now the S=2 range will be approximately doubled and S=4 approximately quadrupled.
-The downside is the additionally required data for FEC algorithm at the receiver end effects the amount of data to be transmitted, thus reducing the data rate correspondingly.
+The downside is the additionally required data for FEC algorithm at the receiver end effects the amount of data to be transmitted, therefore reducing the data rate correspondingly.
 The net effect of the FEC encoder and the pattern mapper is that one bit becomes two bits with S=2 and eight bits with S=8.

 Maximum Transmit Power and Channel Selection Algorithm #2

 Maximum transmit power in Bluetooth 5 is defined to be +20 dBm, while in the Bluetooth 4 specification this level was defined at +10 dBm.
-Increasing the TX power by 10x of course can have a radical impact to the maximum range.
+Increasing the TX power by 10x can have a radical impact to the maximum range.

 Using a +20 dBm TX power with Bluetooth low energy technology is however not that straightforward because different regulatory bodies do not allow transmit powers higher than 10 dBm due to the simplified hopping sequence and the small number of channels Bluetooth with low energy radios can use while advertising or in a connection.
 However, the Bluetooth 5 specification includes enhancements to both advertising and channel selection algorithms that make it possible to use more RF channels than Bluetooth 4.
 These enhancements may allow Bluetooth 5 devices to use higher than +10 dBm transmit power globally in the future, improving range and creating more robust connections.
-One of the new features is Channel Selection Algorithm #2 (CSA#2) and it both improves the interference tolerance of the Bluetooth radio as well allows the radio to limit the minimum number of RF channels the radio can use in high interference environments.
-When limiting the minimum number of channels to 15 it should be possible to increase the TX power above the +10 dBm limit.
+One of the new features is Channel Selection Algorithm #2 (CSA#2) that both improves the interference tolerance of the Bluetooth radio and allows the radio to limit the minimum number of RF channels the radio can use in high interference environments.
+When limiting the minimum number of channels to 15, it should be possible to increase the TX power above the +10 dBm limit.